 Despite the empirical success of GR, long-standing theoretical and observational challenges, such as the nature of dark content and the difficulties in quantizing gravity, remain unresolved, motivating extensive research into modified theories of gravity.
 The equivalent reformulations of GR mentioned above inherit these issues.
 Yet, the geometric alternatives open new avenues for modifying GR.
 One prominent strategy to modification is to generalize the action by replacing its foundational scalar with an arbitrary function.
 This approach is exemplified in the standard GR formulation by $f(R)$ gravity (see, e.g., Refs. \cite{Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2010wj,Capozziello:2011et} for comprehensive reviews).
 In direct analogy, one may generalize TEGR by constructing $f(T)$ gravity, in which the torsion scalar $T$ is promoted to a function $f(T)$ (see, e.g., Refs. \cite{Cai:2015emx,Nojiri:2017ncd,Lin:2021ijx,Yang:2022efz}).

 Following a similar rationale that attributes the dark sector to geometric properties of spacetime, one may start from STGR and construct the $f(Q)$ gravity.
 One of the primary benefits of these kinds of modification, like the $f(T)$ schemes, is that they feature in second order field equations instead of fourth order ones in $f(R)$ gravity.
-Over recent decades, $f(Q)$ gravity has garnered considerable attention, especially in the context of cosmology including various aspects (see, e.g., Refs. \cite{BeltranJimenez:2019tme,Lazkoz:2019sjl,Lu:2019hra,Barros:2020bgg,Khyllep:2022spx,Heisenberg:2023lru,Bajardi:2023vcc,Guzman:2024cwa}).
+Over recent decades, $f(Q)$ gravity has garnered considerable attention, especially in the context of cosmology including various aspects (see, e.g., Refs. \cite{BeltranJimenez:2019tme,Lazkoz:2019sjl,Lu:2019hra,Barros:2020bgg,Dimakis:2022rkd,Khyllep:2022spx,Subramaniam:2023okn,Bajardi:2023vcc,Heisenberg:2023lru,Guzman:2024cwa}).
 Beyond cosmology, the framework has also been actively applied to black hole physics \cite{DAmbrosio:2021zpm}, stellar structure solutions \cite{Lin:2021uqa,Wang:2021zaz,Calza:2022mwt}.